 Where a person agrees to purchase goods, takes possession of them with the consent of the seller and goes on to re-sell them before the original sale has been completed, the end purchaser gains good title if he had no knowledge of the original agreement.

-If you are the buyer, the best way of ensuring that title passes to you is to record the transaction in a legal contract where the seller warrants (promises) that he is either the owner of the goods or has the right to sell them.
+If you are the buyer, the best way of ensuring that title passes to you is to record the transaction in a legal contract where the seller promises that he is either the owner of the goods or has the right to sell them.
 If he breaks the warranty by selling stock whose title doesn't pass to the buyer, he can be sued for damages.
 You can read an explanation about how warranties work in relation to selling a business) here.

 If you are a distributor or agent, or selling via one, you may be interested in our sales agency contracts and distribution agreements.